 - Sand Paper

-- Angle Jig (see plans on how to make it for some of the miter cuts)
+- Angle Jig (see plans and video on how to make this jig for some of the miter cuts)

 - 1 x 2 pine board (for triangle) – see note below for needed length